-Optional: Tentative College Credit - See Dual Credit section Course Description: The class consists of Math 120, College Algebra from the Metropolitan Community College for 3 hours' college credit.
-The catalog description for Math 120 is a study of various types of equations and inequalities, functions and their inverses, theory of higher degree equations, systems of equations, determinants, logarithmic and exponential functions, conic sections, sequences and series, and the Binomial Theorem.
+Optional: Tentative College Credit - See Dual Credit section Course Description: The class consists of Math 120, College Algebra from the Metropolitan Community College for 3 hours college credit.
+This course is a study of various types of equations and inequalities, functions and their inverses, theory of higher degree equations, systems of equations, determinants, logarithmic and exponential functions, conic sections, sequences and series, and the Binomial Theorem.
+College Algebra A is a pre-requisite to receive college credit.